Key Trends Driving Markets Right Now

 |---|---|

 | The words Fisher\SMB appear in large dark blue text with an orange diagonal slash between the words.
-Below that, the phone number 888-322-7586 appears in bold dark blue text, and underneath it, the email address contact401k@frs.net appears in smaller dark blue text. | And as always, we’re here to help If you have questions.
-Reach out to your Retirement Specialist today at 888-322-7586 or email us at contact401k@frs.net |
+Below that, the phone number 888-322-7586 appears in bold dark blue text, and underneath it, the email address contact401k@frs.net appears in smaller dark blue text.
+At the bottom, there is a block of gray disclaimer text stating that the material is for informational purposes only, does not constitute investment advice, and includes details about trademarks and risk disclosures.
+The footer also shows ©2026 Fisher Retirement Solutions K012617VC | To learn more, reach out to one of our Retirement Specialists at 888-322-7586 or contact401k@frs.net. |

 For More Information